 Having clear consequences for drinking and driving is important.
 According to data collected by Mother’s Against Drunk Driving, there 5,700 reported alcohol related crashes in 2012, and more than 300 fatalities.
 Over a quarter of the traffic related deaths in Georgia somehow involved driving under the influence.
 Georgia drinking and driving laws are among the toughest and best enforced in the nation, yet still fatalities rose 11% between 2011 and 2012.

-At the Ghai Law firm, you’ll get a drunk driving attorney that will dig into the details of a case and the DUI history of the driver in order to assure that they are held responsible to you and your family personally in addition to any criminal consequences they may face.
+At the Law Offices of Roger Ghai, you’ll get a drunk driving attorney that will dig into the details of a case and the DUI history of the driver in order to assure that they are held responsible to you and your family personally in addition to any criminal consequences they may face.

-The Ghai Law firm has extensive experience in personal injury and wrongful death lawsuits where alcohol has been a factor.
+The Law Offices of Roger Ghai has extensive experience in personal injury and wrongful death lawsuits where alcohol has been a factor.
 They have also been successful with many insurance coverage pursuits.
 If you’ve been hurt in an accident, you owe it to yourself to see that everything is considered when your compensation is calculated.
-Call the Ghai Law firm at (770-792-1000) to discuss your options.
+Call the Law Offices of Roger Ghai at (770-792-1000) to discuss your options in more detail.